Advantages of reusable washable cloth nappies

 Depending on which brand you choose, disposable nappies can cost as much as 30p each.
 This means you could easily spend £35 a month (or more) on disposables, or over £1000 by the time your child reaches two and a half.
 For £300 (or less) you can buy a complete set of nappies that will see your child through the whole of the nappy-wearing period and, at the end of this, the nappies should still be fine to be used on another baby.
 Modern nappies are cleverly designed so they can be adjusted to fit any size of baby – except perhaps the tiniest newborns.

 Washing and drying cloth nappies is not expensive.
-Wash them cool and spin them fast.
+Wash them warm and spin them fast.
 The best place to dry them is outside on a washing line but most will dry overnight if hung up in a well-ventilated room.
 If the cotton or bamboo parts are not completely dry by the next day, you can finish drying them next to a radiator or in the tumble dryer.

 Cloth nappies are highly absorbent and have really good elastic round the legs and the waist, giving better containment and fewer leakages than disposables, especially when the baby is entirely milk fed.
 This means there’s less washing of clothes and bedding, so cloth nappies don’t make for as much extra washing as you’d think.